Handmade Floral Paper: A Family-Friendly Project

 Paper (Any kind of scrap or leftover, used paper will work!
 This is a perfect way to recycle!)

 A large container that will hold a lot of water (A plastic tub or dishpan works well.
-It should be large enough to fit the mold and deckle.)
+It should be large enough to fit the mould and deckle.)

 Old blender that will not be used again for food